What is the Chicago Architecture Blog?

 How many readers does the Chicago Architecture Blog have?

-Hard to believe it, but thousands.
-Many thousands.
+Hard to believe it, but tens of thousands.
+Several tens thousands.
 We love each and every one of you, but even we have to shake our heads when we look at the numbers from Google Analytics.